bjc1999/DS-Lab/Lab 1/README.md

 # Lab 1
-Here is some resources related to concept used in Lab 1. \
+Here are some resources related to concept used in Lab 1. \
 `Lab1.java` contains some concepts you might need to answer your lab questions.
 Other files are extra resources for additional knowledge.